..................................................

 got me interested to know more about him and the mansion-like structure made of ‘chira’ or

-red stone found in the west coast of India.
+red laterite stone found in the west coast of India.
 And on probing further, it turned out to be

 an interesting story of a man, a warrior of courage and foresight.
 On seeing and examining